Housz/svg2pdf.py/README.md

 ![](./imgs/2.png)

 3. Use this script to convert SVGs to PDFs.
+Please modify the input and output paths in the script.
 ```
 python svg2pdf.py
 ```

-4. Using PDFs as figure in LaTex.
+4. Using PDFs as figure in LaTeX.
 ```
 \begin{figure}[htbp]
     \centering